Smallest QCD Droplet and Multiparticle Correlations in pp Collisions: Two- and Four-particle correlations in -- collisions

-As a final remark, we comment on the sign of $c_2\{4\}=-(v_2\{4\})^2 $ when we initiate the energy density with a realistic model.
-This model must contain nucleon sub-structure to produce enough fluctuation.
-To this end, we follow Ref.~\cite{Xu:2016hmp} and employ AMPT event generator \cite{Lin:2004en} in the string melting mode to generate 10k p--p collision initial state events at $\sqrt{s}=13\,\text{TeV}$.
-At each event, we map all the initiated partons inside the range $\eta<1$ into the transverse plane.
-After that, we smear the partons with a 2D Gaussian distribution with width $\sigma_g$ weighted by the energy of each parton.
-After calculating $r_\rms$ and $\epsilon_2$ at each event, we compute $\sigma_r^{(\text{AMPT})}$ and $\Gamma_2^{\epsilon(\text{AMPT})}$.
+I follow Ref.~\cite{Xu:2016hmp} and employ the {\tt AMPT} event generator in the string melting mode to generate 10\,000 p--p collision initial state events at $\sqrt{s}=13\,\text{TeV}$.
+I map all the initiated partons inside the range $\eta<1$ into the transverse plane at each event.
+After that, I smear the partons with a 2D Gaussian distribution with width $\sigma_g$ weighted by the energy of each parton.
+After calculating $r_\rms$ and $\epsilon_2$ at each event, I compute $\sigma_r^{(\text{AMPT})}$ and $\Gamma_2^{\epsilon(\text{AMPT})}$.
 The results are tabulated in Table~\ref{tableKurt} for different choices of $\sigma_g$.